stephtowch/stephtowch.github.io/content/post/2025-04-P2/index.md

 ## Why I chose to keep studying

-That’s when I realised: I didn’t just want to learn about behavioural addiction, I wanted to contribute to it.
+That’s when I realised...
+I didn’t just want to learn about behavioural addiction research, I wanted to contribute to it.
 I wanted to fill the gaps, ask new questions and share my perspective through research.
+This wasn’t my first career.
+I’d spent over 15 years working in finance, and while it gave me valuable experience, I was increasingly drawn to understanding why people work the way they do, not just how.
+That shift in perspective was subtle at first, but it grew stronger the more I studied.
+Ironically, as it turns out, study addiction has been identified as a precursor to work addiction ([Atroszko, 2016](https://pubmed.ncbi.nlm.nih.gov/27842448/).
+I didn’t realise that at the time, but in hindsight, it makes a lot of sense!

 ## Where I am now

-Now, I’m in the second year of my PhD in Psychology, with a few research projects on the go and even more questions driving me forward.
+Now, I’m in the second year of my PhD in Psychology at Birkbeck, with a few research projects on the go and even more questions driving me forward.
 It’s still not always easy to explain *why* I chose this path, especially when it wasn’t the original plan, but I know I’m where I’m supposed to be.

 ---